Malicious (video game): Plot

 With her mask and the sword Bloodfall, Queen Ashlelei leads a series of operations later to be known as The Seven Days of Guiding Light, in which she leads an offensive against the Eastern Barbarians and territories owned by the Ganar Empire.
 Ashlelei comes to be known as The Sleepless Queen, due to her refusal to sleep after the deaths of her children, whose remains she keeps in two coffins on either ends of her quarters.
 One of the elders yet again appears and informs her that true bane has yet to appear, and it will come from a distant land.
 When she asks him what form the true bane will take, he only replies with "The Malicious."

 Three months after The Seven Days of Guiding Light, a giant hole appears at Vilhelm Fortress, one of the territories Santville took after Ashlelei acquired Bloodfall.
 Believing the cause to be the Malicious, she assembles a great army and departs for the fortress.
-A giant, reptilian being with numerous tentacles and a face made of gaping mouths awaits outside, and a long battle commences which lasts and entire day, with Ashlelei emerging victorious.
+A giant, reptilian being with numerous tentacles and a face made of gaping mouths awaits outside, and a long battle commences which lasts an entire day, with Ashlelei emerging victorious.
 An elder appears, and informs Ashlelei that the Malicious they had fought would not be the last, and that she must return the power she acquired from them so that they might combat the next one.
 Queen Ashlelei refuses, stating that the consequences of the battle were too high for her to return to ordinary life.

 In the following seven years, Ashlelei puts all of her efforts into war, acquiring resources for Santville through aggression, leading to Santville becoming the largest body on the continent.
 Her generals, Galdo and Brann, who also acquired power from the elders, lose control of their weapons, and transform into golems that represent the weapons they carry.
 Galdo transforms into a statue with two large fists resembling boxing gloves and goes to rest at a fountain plaza named Triumphal Square in Santville's capital.
 Brann transforms into a large golem resembling a large, tank-like war machine, and goes to rest on an old battleground near the capital.
 Her mercenary general Carlyle retires to a library on the edge of the kingdom, where he turns into a golem in the shape of a large, black, feral wolf with a pointed spear as its snout.
 Travis' powers are inherited by his offspring, who takes a central post in the Santville military, leading a military convoy airship.
 The riches acquired in war only made the state of Santville even worse, and Ashlelei's obsession with war led to the nickname "The Mad Queen" being given to her.
 Shortly afterwards, she stops appearing in public.